lhaynes/ntc-nornir/README.md

 # ntc-nornir

-Nornir example using Network-to-Code labs
+A simple Nornir example using NAPALM and network.tocode()'s vMX two-node lab.